Myanmar insists no North Korea links as U.S. envoy visits

 Nobel laureate Suu Kyi took power last year amid a transition from full military rule.
 But the military could still have "a few residual pockets" with links to North Korea, the then top U.S. diplomat for East Asia, Daniel Russel, told a congressional hearing in September.

-In March, the U.S. Treasury leveled new sanctions against the Myanmar army's procurement body, the Directorate of Defence Industries (DDI), under the Iran, North Korea, and Syria Nonproliferation Act Sanctions.
+In March, the U.S. Treasury levelled new sanctions against the Myanmar army's procurement body, the Directorate of Defence Industries (DDI), under the Iran, North Korea, and Syria Nonproliferation Act Sanctions.

 The DDI was previously sanctioned in 2012 and accused of materially assisting North Korea's regime, but had fallen off the sanctions list in October after the Obama administration dropped most measures against Myanmar in recognition of a successful political transition.